EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 ================

 Launch QGIS and click the EnMAP-Box icon in the toolbar to open the EnMAP-Box.
 In the EnMAP-Box GUI you can find the SpecDeepMap application in the algorithms in the **EnMAP-Box Processing Algorithms**.
+You can find SpecDeepMap in Applications as well as in processing Algorithms.
+If Algorithms are grey in application the python dependencies are not installed.
     .. figure:: img/specdeepmap_menu.png

          SpecDeepMap Workflow